ba-st/GitHub-setup/README.md

 ### Pre-Requisites
 - Create your project in GitHub.

+If you want to use GitHub Actions no further configuration is needed.

+If you want to use Travis CI:
 - Login to [Travis CI](https://travis-ci.com) and enable the integration against your new repo
+- [Install the travis CLI](https://github.com/travis-ci/travis.rb#installation) because you will need it to setup the releases key

+If you want to use CodeCov login to [CodeCov](https://codecov.io/gh), enable the GitHub integration and create a new secret in your repo (`CODECOV_TOKEN`) with the provided token.

+If you want to use Coveralls:
 - Login to [Coveralls](https://coveralls.io) and enable the integration against your new repo

-- [Install the travis CLI](https://github.com/travis-ci/travis.rb#installation) because you will need it to setup the releases key
+If you want to use the automatic e-mail notification on releases follow the instructions in https://github.com/ba-st-actions/email-release-notification.

 ### Usage
 - Clone this repository